Urdatorn/grc-macronizer/README.md

 And that's it!
 Start macronizing by running the notebook [here](macronize.ipynb).

 If you have a plain text file you want to macronize, you can run it with `python main.py input_file output_file`.

+Note that if you have a newer spaCy pipeline for Ancient Greek, it is easy to substitute it for odyCy.
+Indeed, the rest of the software has no legacy dependencies and should run with the latest python.

+# License